retainful/woocommerce/readme.txt

 == Did not find a feature? ==

-We are working hard to bring in more features for cart recovery and customer retention.
+We are working hard to bring in more features to recover abandoned carts and customer retention.
 So please feel free to reach out if you have any feature requests.

 ==More about Retainful==